Mulbarton in Wartime

 TWO WORLD WARS

 ON THIS PAGE you will find a brief introduction to both World Wars; information on the War Memorial; with links at the end to related pages.

 World War I and its aftermath

 The Roll of Honour in the Church porch (above) lists ALL the Mulbarton men who served in the 1914-18 war.
 The 16 who died are high-lighted in gold.
-A total of 90 men went to war, which must have been a high proportion of the men of the village, as it was 19% of the total population (481 in the national census of 1911).
+A total of 90 men went to war, almost exactly a third of the total number of males recorded in the national census of 1911 (260 males, including babies, children and the elderly) or 19% of the total population (481 in 1911).

 Besides the worry for families with men abroad, there were changes on the 'Home Front', too: